bmc-anvil/bmc-devops/README.md

 # bmc-devops

-Home for Ci - Cd and tools.
-This is not and infrastructure repository
+Home for CI - CD and tools.

+This is not an infrastructure repository